rosewarnedm/satAIre/README.md

 Santa set to experience multiple delays throughout the NHS ruining Christmas for all children downstream of the UK.
 Wes will have to answer for it.

-## December 25th 2025
+## Boxing day 2025

 Fair fights...

 ![](assets/Einstein_jake_paul.jpg)
 Where next for prankster Jake Paul?
-A high 8 figure mathematics competition?
-Surely the joke is on us.
+A high 8 figure mathematics bout?
+Surely the joke is on the rest of us.